 Furthermore, the cryptocurrency exchange operator had reportedly engaged proactively with the US regulator over its investigation’s course.
 We find this latest news about Coinbase worthy of following.
 After all, we believe in this cryptocurrency exchange platform’s integrity and that it operates in good faith.

-The CFTC’s order demanded Coinbase to pay the multi-million-dollar amount to settle the charges for reporting misleading information about its transactions.
+The CFTC’s order demanded Coinbase pay the multi-million-dollar amount to settle the charges for reporting misleading information about its transactions.
 The government bureau, which regulates the US-based derivatives markets, issued a filing on Friday, March 19.

 Coinbase delivered inaccurate, misleading, or false reports recklessly concerning digital asset transactions, including Bitcoin, per the CFTC order.
 The cryptocurrency exchange platform’s administrators reportedly performed this violation on the GDAX electronic trading platform, which it operated between January 2015 and September 2018.